The Augmented Lagrange Multiplier Method for Exact Recovery of Corrupted Low-Rank Matrices: Conclusions

 \section{Conclusions}

 In this paper, we have proposed two augmented Lagrange multiplier based algorithms, namely EALM and IALM, for solving the Robust PCA problem \eqref{eqn:rpca}.
 Both algorithms are faster than the previous state-of-the-art APG algorithm \cite{Lin2009}.
 In particular, in all simulations IALM is consistently over five times faster than APG.
-We also prove the necessary and sufficient condition for IALM to converge globally.

 We have also applied the method of augmented Lagrange multiplier to the matrix completion problem.
 The corresponding IALM algorithm is considerably faster than the famous SVT algorithm \cite{Cai2008}.
 It is also faster than the state-of-the-art APGL algorithm \cite{Toh2009} when the percentage of available entries is not too low, say $> 10\%$.